 In his late 20s, T realized he could tell his story would best in ‘rock opera’ form after joining bands.
 T produced a multimedia stage production of ‘Southern Time’ for a 7-day run in December 2005 in Vancouver, which proved the rock opera’s market viability.

 ‘Southern Time,’ now named ‘Dreamer,’ tells the story of how T acquired HIV, what living with it has been like for him, and the social and spiritual metamorphoses he experienced during his 25 years post-diagnosis.

 However, though T had taken HIV medications for the first two years after first seeing his HIV specialist, he stopped taking them for the next ten years and did not visit any physician, because of his belief that HIV does not cause AIDS at that time.

-By the end of 2008, T started to get very ill.
-In 2009, he nearly died from AIDS-related illnesses in Toronto General Hospital, where his mother came and brought him back to Vancouver.
+By the end of 2008, T started to get seriously ill.
+In 2009, he nearly died from AIDS-related illnesses in Toronto General Hospital, at which point his mother came and brought him back to Vancouver.
 He spent the next six months in the hospital on the brink of death.
-After receiving life-saving treatment, T made a miraculous recovery, despite sustaining (potentially) permanent lower spinal cord damage.
+However, after receiving life-saving treatment, T made a miraculous recovery, despite sustaining (potentially) permanent lower spinal cord damage.
 T has performed one-person versions of ‘Southern Time’ in Toronto, Vancouver, Perth (Australia), AIDS 2010, AIDS 2016, and AIDS 2018.